wenlongzhao094/ml-repo-template/experiments/README.md

    module load miniconda/22.11.1-1
    conda activate <env_name>
    ```
-2. Create a yaml file to config a hyperparameter sweep, e.g. `sweep_config_experiment_1/exp1_sweep1.yaml`.
+2. Create a yaml file `<experiment_id>/<sweep_id>.yaml` to config a hyperparameter sweep.
 More details are in the documentation: https://docs.wandb.ai/guides/sweeps/define-sweep-configuration.

 3. Let wandb create a sweep based on the config.
+    ```
+    wandb sweep <experiment_id>/<sweep_id>.yaml
+    ```
    Note down the returned `SWEEP_ID`.
 This sweep can now be seen in the wandb web UI also.
-    ```
-    wandb sweep <sweep_configs>/<sweep>.yaml
-    ```

-4. Submit jobs to slurm; slurm can assign GPU access to the jobs.
-Each job launches a wandb agent that performs one or more runs sequentially for the hyperparameter sweep and logs outputs to wandb.
+4. Submit jobs to slurm, each job launching a wandb agent that performs one or more runs sequentially for the created hyperparameter sweep and logs outputs to wandb.
+Slurm will assign GPU access to each job.
 For example:
     ```
+    python slurm_wandb_agent.py \
-    python slurm_wandb_agent.py --sweep_id SWEEP_ID \
+    --sweep_id SWEEP_ID \
-    --partition gypsum-titanx --exclude gypsum-gpu122,gypsum-gpu124 \
+    --partition gpu-preempt \
+    --constraint 2080ti \
-    --n_agents 2 --n_runs 10 --n_gpus 1
+    --n_agents 2 --n_runs 10 --n_gpus 1 --n_cpus 2 --mem 30GB
     ```
-    This will result in 2x10=20 runs in the sweep, i.e. 20 sets of hyperparameters will be tried.
+    This requests 2 agents, each uses one 2080ti GPU to sequentially perform 10 runs, and thus 2x10=20 runs for the sweep, i.e. 20 sets of hyperparameters will be tried.